 If you’d like to stay for a meal, hit up the gallery cafe or picnic on one of the property’s lovely garden benches (above shown).
 Ride the train back during golden hour and watch the sun glowing over the Hudson for the perfect day trip.

-Tour & Dine at The Culinary Institute of America (You Can Also Take Weekend Workshops and Cooking Classes)
+The Culinary Institute of America (Dining, Tours, Weekend Workshops, and Cooking Classes)

 The Culinary Institute of America’s flagship Hyde Park campus is a must-visit for foodie tourists or those who want to take elite cooking classes from some of the world’s most seasoned chefs.
 Mostly, it’s fun to take a public tour of the campus and dine in one of the full-service teaching restaurants, like The Bocuse Restaurant (which we strongly recommend).
 Here, after touring the facility’s bakeries and test kitchens, the show continues with table side soufflé prep, ice cream churned before your very eyes, and other dazzling displays of culinary prowess.
 It’s pretty cool, especially if you’re interested in the aesthetics of presentation.